Operation Sinai (2012)

-Operation Sinai is an ongoing Egyptian military campaign, launched in early August 2012, against Islamic militants within the Sinai Peninsula to crush the Sinai Insurgency.
+Operation Sinai was an Egyptian military campaign, launched in early August 2012, against Islamic militants within the Sinai Peninsula to crush the Sinai Insurgency.
 The operation came as a direct response to the 2012 Egyptian-Israeli border attack on 5 August 2012.
 The operation was initially reported as part of "Operation Nisr" (Operation Eagle), but on 3 September 2012, the Egyptian army issued a statement requesting media sources to use the official name "Operation Sinai."

 Background

 The Egyptian Armed Forces are engaged in a difficult and sustained military campaign to subdue and eliminate dangerous and violent extremists from the Northern Sinai Peninsula.
 These extremists pose a dangerous threat to the people of the Sinai, the security of Egypt, and to the stability of the broader Middle East region.
 The fight against extremism in the Sinai is one of global significance.
 Over the last two years, extremists in the Northern Sinai region have attacked civilians and Egyptian authorities, resulting in military and police deaths, and countless other injuries.

 The Sinai insurgency began in February 2011, during the events of the 2011 Egyptian Revolution.
 As a result of destabilization of the Egyptian government, various insurgent groups, including mostly Bedouins, began to undermine central authority of Egypt.
 As a result, Egyptian interim government poured troops into the Sinai peninsula on 15 August 2011, in what became known as Operation Eagle.

 During the Mohamed Morsi's presidency, attempted to relaxed restrictions and conduct a "political dialogue" with salafi jihadist groups.
 Despite these efforts, however, fighting in the Sinai continued.
 The 2012 Egyptian–Israeli border attack, which led to Operation Sinai, occurred on 5 August 2012, when armed men ambushed an Egyptian military base in the Sinai Peninsula, killing 16 soldiers and stealing two armored cars, which they used to infiltrate into Israel.
 The attackers broke through the Kerem Shalom border crossing into Israel, where one of the vehicles exploded.
 They then engaged in firefight with soldiers of the Israel Defense Forces, during which six of the attackers were killed.
 Egyptian President Mohamed Morsi vowed to retake the Sinai Peninsula and declared three days of mourning.